The integration of variable generation and storage into electricity capacity markets: Introduction

 Throughout the present paper we treat the process of electricity \emph{demand} as given.
-However, demand management, or demand response, may also be used to assist in balancing electricity supply and demand.
-Demand management has many of the characteristics of storage---in particular any instance of such management can typically make a flexible contribution to the supply-demand balance process but only for a period of time of limited duration.
-Thus demand management may be viewed as a form of ``virtual storage''.
-Its contribution to electricity capacity, and its integration into capacity markets, may be analysed analogously to the treatment of storage given here.
+However, demand response may also be used to assist in balancing systems.
+Demand response has many of the characteristics of storage, typically making a similarly flexible contribution.
+Its contribution to electricity capacity, and its integration into capacity markets, may be analysed analogously.
+However, in present day markets it is often treated as demand which may be effectively foregone---see \cite{LopesAlgarvio} for a review, and also \cite{NGECR18}.

-Sections~\ref{sec:risk-metrics} and \ref{sec:equiv-firm-capac} of the paper study respectively some properties of risk metrics and of equivalent firm capacity.
-The latter is necessarily defined in terms of some given risk metric and is essential to the understanding of both capacity adequacy and the operation of a capacity market.
-The studied properties are implicit in the theory of present markets which are concerned primarily with conventional generation.
-However, so as to understand how to incorporate into such markets both variable generation and time-limited but flexible resources such as those provided by storage, it is necessary to make these properties and some associated assumptions more explicit.
-Risk metrics are treated in general; however, we pay particular attention to LOLE and EEU.
-Such metrics may be regarded as functions of the set of capacity-providing resources and, in order to obtain a tractable theory of capacity markets, we require \emph{continuity} and \emph{smoothness} assumptions about the behaviour of such risk metrics as the available capacity-providing resource is varied.
-Such assumptions are often implicit in other work, e.g.~\cite{BothwellHobbs2017}.
-We formulate these assumptions explicitly, and argue that they are usually sufficiently satisfied in practice, including in present-day markets.
-The smoothness assumption yields an important \emph{local additivity} property for equivalent firm capacities, which is essential for the correct operation of markets---even in the case where all resource is provided by firm capacity.
-In Section~\ref{sec:equiv-firm-capac} we also show how to determine the EFC of marginal contributions of both variable generation and storage when the objective is the minimisation of EEU.
-In the case of storage this requires consideration of how it may be optimally scheduled.
+Sections~\ref{sec:risk-metrics} and \ref{sec:equiv-firm-capac} of the paper study respectively risk metrics and EFC.
+The latter is necessarily defined in terms of some risk metric and is essential to the understanding of both capacity adequacy and the operation of a capacity market.
+The studied properties are implicit in the theory of present markets for what is mostly conventional generation.
+However, so as to understand how to incorporate into such markets both variable generation and time-limited but flexible resources such as storage, it is necessary to make these properties explicit.
+It is further necessary to make explicit assumptions of \emph{continuity} and \emph{smoothness} as available capacity-providing resource is varied.
+We argue that these assumptions, which are often implicit in other work (e.g.~\cite{BothwellHobbs2017}), are usually sufficiently satisfied in practice.
+The smoothness assumption yields an important \emph{local additivity} property for EFCs; this is essential for the optimal operation of markets---even in the case where all resource is provided by firm capacity.
+In Section~\ref{sec:equiv-firm-capac} we also show how to determine the EFCs of marginal contributions of both variable generation and storage, notably when the objective is the minimisation of expected energy unserved (EEU).
+For storage this requires consideration of how it may be optimally scheduled.